datahub-project/datahub/docs/how/updating-datahub.md

 ### Breaking Changes

 - #7103 This should only impact users who have configured explicit non-default names for DataHub's Kafka topics.
 The environment variables used to configure Kafka topics for DataHub used in the `kafka-setup` docker image have been updated to be in-line with other DataHub components, for more info see our docs on [Configuring Kafka in DataHub
 ](https://datahubproject.io/docs/how/kafka-config).
-They have been suffixed with `_TOPIC`.
+They have been suffixed with `_TOPIC` where as now the correct suffix is `_TOPIC_NAME`.
 This change should not affect any user who is using default Kafka names.

 ### Potential Downtime